-- Students then interview faculty members who have compatible interests to identify who might be an appropriate Chair of the Supervisory Committee.
+- Students make an appoitnment to meet with potential faculty members who have compatible interests to identify who might be an appropriate Chair of the Supervisory Committee.
 The prospective chairperson is selected first.

 - Once a faculty member and student have agreed to the chair/advisee relationship, the student and prospective chair identify the additional competencies desirable for representation on the committee and likely faculty members to serve on the committee.

-- The student interviews the potential Supervisory Committee member(s) and confirms willingness to serve as a member of the Supervisory Committee.
-The full Supervisory Committee should be appointed as early as possible, and no later than the end of the third quarter of the program.
+- The student speaks with the potential Supervisory Committee member(s) and confirms willingness to serve as a member of the Supervisory Committee.

 - The student submits the completed Faculty Agreement to Serve on Supervisory Committee form and the completed Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations to the Nursing Program office and the signature of the Graduate Program Coordinator is obtained.
-Copies of the completed form are then distributed to members of the Supervisory Committee and the student, and one copy is placed in the student's file.
-The Chairperson of the committee also receives a copy of the student's program plan.
 Any change of committee must be reported to the MN Advisor.